SAIS 2025: Swedish AI Society workshop 2025, Halmstad, 16-17 June

 Abstract: Recently, OpenAI’s ChatGPT and various open-source community models, such as LLaMA 3, have significantly advanced the development of AI applications.
 In the medical field, both proprietary and open-source models hold great potential.
 However, when it comes to solving real-world medical problems, there is still a “last mile” to cover.
 In this Speech, we will introduce our team’s development of the medical large language model, HuatuoGPT, and its multilingual and multimodal extensions, the Apollo series.
 We will also discuss the technical solutions for HuatuoGPT-o1, which aim to enhance the performance and interpretability of large language models, particularly in the context of longer diagnostic reasoning chains.
 Finally, we will look ahead to the future development of medical LLMs.
 Specifically, we will explore the potential of using AIGC technology to create a large number of patient agents to train both human and AI doctors.
 By doing so, we can accumulate real patient needs and doctor feedback, ultimately working towards the development of generalist medical artificial intelligence (GMAI).

-Markus Lingman (to be confirmed), Chief Strategy Officer at Halland hospital group and adj. professor at Halmstad University information drive care, AI Swede of the year 2020.
+Markus Lingman, Chief Strategy Officer at Halland hospital group and adj. professor at Halmstad University information drive care, AI Swede of the year 2020.

 Call for Papers